Keyboard shortcuts

-MLIR for Lox: Part 7 - Classes and Instances
+MLIR for Lox: Part 7 — Classes Without a Type System — Compiling Dynamic Dispatch in MLIR

-This part assumes you've read Parts 2–6.
-We'll extend the GC runtime from Part 6 and the MLIR codegen from Part 4.
+This part assumes you’ve read Parts 2–6.
+We’ll extend the GC runtime from Parts 2–3 and the MLIR codegen from Part 4.

 What We’re Building